bwagner77/docs-test/function/testing.md

 ### 4. Add unit tests

 Add a separate test class for each function.
-Use the following naming convention for the test case methods (facts and theories):
+Use the following naming convention for test case methods (facts and theories):

 UnitOfWork_Scenario_ExpectedBehavior